kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 **Facebook can influence the price per ad by changing the number of ads (supply) to maximize revenue**.

 Facebook can also drive the price per ad up by making them more valuable for businesses.
-That is, for example, the reasoning behind Facebook's recent introduction of e-commerce functionality into its apps allowing businesses to set up [shops](https://about.fb.com/news/2020/05/introducing-facebook-shops/){:target="_blank"} within Facebook, Instagram or WhatsApp.
+That is, for example, the reasoning behind Facebook's recent introduction of e-commerce functionality into its apps allowing businesses to set up [shops](https://about.fb.com/news/2020/05/introducing-facebook-shops/){:target="_blank"} within Facebook, Instagram, or WhatsApp.

 The idea is that it will be a more seamless user experience, leading to more people who click on a particular ad ending up purchasing the product.
 That will drive prices per ad up and increase Facebook revenue.